-- 1.4 The PCC and CC are jointly responsible for ensuring Risk Management Strategies are in place and which provide for ongoing review and reporting. - 1.5 The PCC CFO, in consultation with the CC CFO and Chief Executive, is responsible for advising the PCC on appropriate arrangements for insurance.
-Acceptable levels of risk should be determined and insured against where appropriate. - 1.6 The PCC is responsible for approving the risk management strategy, including determining the strategy for insurance, and for reviewing the effectiveness of risk management. - 1.7 The CC CFO shall; - ensure that insurance cover is provided within the terms of the approved strategy and take account of all new risks as appropriate - ensure that claims made by the CC against insurance policies are made promptly - negotiate all claims in consultation with other officers as appropriate; - notify the PCC CFO promptly of all new risks that require insurance and of any alterations affecting existing insurance - make all appropriate staff aware of their responsibilities for managing relevant risks and provide information on risk management initiatives - ensure that there are regular reviews of risk across the service - ensure that staff, or anyone covered by the PCC's insurance, are instructed not to admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim;
+- 1.4 The PCC and CC are each responsible for ensuring Risk Management Strategies are in place and which provide for ongoing review and reporting. - 1.5 The PCC CFO, in consultation with the CC CFO and Chief Executive, is responsible for advising the PCC on appropriate arrangements for insurance.
+Acceptable levels of risk should be determined and insured against where appropriate. - 1.6 The PCC is responsible for approving the strategy for insurance. - 1.7 The CC CFO shall; - ensure that insurance cover is provided within the terms of the approved strategy and take account of all new risks as appropriate;

-- ensure all appropriate staff are aware of their responsibilities to notify the CC CFO immediately of any loss, liability or damage that may lead to a claim against the PCC or CC, together with the information required; - approve, before any contract for works is made, the insurance cover to be furnished by the contractor in respect of any act or default unless the PCC chooses to provide insurance cover itself. - 1.8 The CC CFO shall be authorised to settle insurance liability claims up to the value shown in Section F. Beyond this value, claims must be referred to the PCC CFO for approval. - 1.9 The CC CFO shall be authorised to settle individual claims made in the Employment Tribunal up to the value shown in Section F. Beyond this value, claims must be referred to the PCC CFO for approval. - 1.10 The CC CFO shall present written claims reports to the PCC summarising activity as required by the PCC, but at least on an annual basis. - 1.11 The PCC Chief Executive shall consider for any terms of indemnity that the PCC is requested to give by external parties.
+- ensure that claims made by the CC against insurance policies are made promptly; - negotiate all claims in consultation with other officers as appropriate; - notify the PCC CFO promptly of all new risks that require insurance and of any alterations affecting existing insurance; - make all appropriate staff aware of their responsibilities for managing relevant risks and provide information on risk management initiatives; - ensure that there are regular reviews of risk across the service; - ensure that staff, or anyone covered by the PCC's insurance, are instructed not to admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim; - ensure all appropriate staff are aware of their responsibilities to notify the CC CFO immediately of any loss, liability or damage that may lead to a claim against the PCC or CC, together with the information required; - approve, before any contract for works is made, the insurance cover to be furnished by the contractor in respect of any act or default unless the PCC chooses to provide insurance cover itself. - 1.8 The CC CFO shall be authorised to settle insurance liability claims, against the force, including third party costs up to the value shown in Section F. Beyond this value, claims must be referred to the PCC CFO for approval. - 1.9 The CC CFO shall be authorised to settle actual and/or potential employment/engagement related claims which have been or could be issued in an Employment Tribunal and/or County Court and/or High Court up to the value shown in Section F. Beyond this value, claims must be referred to the PCC CFO for approval. - 1.10 The CC CFO shall present written claims reports to the PCC summarising activity as required by the PCC, but at least on an annual basis. - 1.11 The PCC Chief Executive will obtain legal or other expert advice and commence, defend, withdraw or settle any claim or legal proceedings on the PCC's behalf, in consultation with the PCC CFO. - 1.12 The PCC Chief Executive shall consider for any terms of indemnity that the PCC is requested to give by external parties.